-Cleaning is an important step in good store management, but will take on an additional dimension in 2020.
-Cleaning is usually associated with hygiene, reducing transfer of disease inoculum from one season to the next.
-It also has implications for chemical residues.
-A new, much lower, temporary Maximum Residue Level (tMRL) for CIPC is expected to be introduced next season following the chemical’s loss of approval.
-Cleaning your stores as soon as they are empty will therefore be critical to help avoid exceedances of this new level.
+Cleaning is an important step in good store management.
+It is usually associated with hygiene, reducing transfer of disease inoculum from one season to the next.
+It also has implications for chemical residues, particularly since the loss of approval for CIPC.
+Cleaning your stores as soon as they are empty will be critical to help avoid residue exceedances.

 Minimising CIPC residue risk

 Cleaning will be one of the key pillars of industry-wide efforts towards minimising CIPC residues.
 Filling stores with hot CIPC fog and, in later years, using fans to recirculate it, will have ensured all surfaces in stores are covered with CIPC-contaminated dust.
 With some fabrics, like concrete, CIPC can even penetrate inches below the surface.
 Add a bit of condensation, dust and soil and deposits can become a firmly attached layer (Figure 1).
 Taking the following steps will help to effectively remove CIPC-contaminated dust and deposits.